khairnarkalpesh/goquant-orderbook-viewer/README.md

-# Real-Time Orderbook Viewer with Rate Limiting
+# Real-Time Orderbook Viewer with Order Simulation

 A professional Next.js application built with JavaScript that displays real-time orderbooks from multiple cryptocurrency exchanges with advanced order simulation capabilities, rate limiting, and performance monitoring.